leqiao/ADSCF/README.md

 ## Cite us
 If you use ADSCF or a modified version based on ADSCF to publish scientific papers, please kindly cite our paper and acknowledge the usage of our code.

-Qiao, L.; Giannakou, M.;Schmid, F. An efficient and accurate SCFT algorithm for Block copolymer films and brushs using adaptive discretizations.
+Qiao, L.; Giannakou, M.; Schmid, F. An efficient and accurate SCFT algorithm for Block copolymer films and brushs using adaptive discretizations.
 Polymers 2024, 16(9), 1228; https://doi.org/10.3390/polym16091228

+Qiao, L.; Vega, D. A.; Schmid, F. Stability and Elasticity of Ultrathin Sphere-Patterned Block Copolymer Films.
+Macromolecules, 57 (9), 4629-4634 (2024)

 # Files and directories